angoodkind/angoodkind.github.io/aboutme.md

 I received my MA from the [CUNY Graduate Center](https://gc.cuny.edu/Home) in [Computational Linguistics](https://www.gc.cuny.edu/Page-Elements/Academics-Research-Centers-Initiatives/Doctoral-Programs/Linguistics/About-the-Program/Specializations/Computational-Linguistics), where I worked on keystroke dynamics with [Andrew Rosenberg](http://eniac.cs.qc.cuny.edu/andrew/) and [David-Guy Brizan](https://www.usfca.edu/faculty/david-guy-brizan).

-Before that, I received my BA in Religion from [Columbia University](https://www.columbia.edu), with a focus on Science & Religion and Philosophy from Columbia University.
+Before that, I received my BA in Religious Studies from [Columbia University](https://www.columbia.edu), with a focus on Science & Religion and Philosophy from Columbia University.
 Through my work on narrative summarization with [Becky Passonneau](https://sites.psu.edu/becky/), I became interested in linguistics and how we can use language patterns to improve communication.